MarcDwyer/tmi.ts/README.md

 ## What you need in order to use

-1. OAuth token -- https://twitchapps.com/tokengen/ -- please make sure that your app's redirect url matches the websites redirect url
+1. OAuth token -- https://twitchapps.com/tokengen/ -- make sure that your app's redirect url matches the websites redirect url
 2. Twitch Client ID
 3. Your Twitch username in lower-case